 A few weeks ago I had the opportunity to sit down with a fellow preacher and friend, Colin Smith of the Orchard Church in Arlington Heights.
 I so appreciate Colin for his passion but also for his skill in preaching.
-He is doing a significant amount of training and equipping of young preachers now and I am aspiring to do the something similar in our smaller context in Watseka.
+He is doing a significant amount of training and equipping of young preachers now and I am aspiring to do the something similar in our present situation.

-For me it is going back to my roots in some ways.
-In what seems like a lifetime ago, during a six year period when I was between the age of 25-32, I had the privilege of teaching preaching in a seminary in California.
+For me, it is going back to my roots in some ways.
+In what seems like a lifetime ago, during a six-year period when I was between the age of 26-32, I had the privilege of teaching preaching in a seminary in California.

 I was in over my head.

 I was inexperienced.

 But, in the sovereign plan of God, I was in the right place, at the right time and was given the opportunity to use my spiritual gift of teaching and through that time, found my calling to be a pastor.
 [And how that all came about is a story for another time.]

 Those who don’t preach wonder what we preachers do all week, and those who do preach, wonder how God could use us week to week.
 Preaching is a humbling exercise when it is done right.
 For four years, from 2008-2011, I did not preach on a regular week by week basis.
 Then in the summer of 2011 a friend asked me to preach for him while he took a two-month sabbatical.
 Through that experience, I learned how much I missed “the rhythm of preaching.”